 Researchers are alarmed due to the fact that the rate at which U.S. children are being diagnosed with diabetes keeps on climbing.
-The worst part is, they are not sure as to why.
+The worst part is, they are not sure why.

-To get into more details on this, when it comes to the diagnosis of new cases of type II diabetes, there was an increase of about 5% percent each year from between 2002-2012.
+To get into more detail on this, when it comes to the diagnosis of new cases of type II diabetes, there was an increase of about 5% percent each year between 2002-2012.

 As for type I diabetes (which, for young people, is the most common form) during this period, it increased by about 2% each year.

 The Centers for Disease Control and Prevention, who funded the study together with the National Institutes of Health, admitted that the reason for this rise is unclear.